jugshaurya/showcase/mdx-blogs/stl.md

         - ...
         - For h=h, operations = 2^(h-1) * h
       - Total = summation(2^(h-1) * h) => AGP. = 2+ n*(logn-1). = O(nlogn).
 Solved by hand.
-    - `Bottom up Approach`
+    - `Bottom-up Approach`
-    - This approach is better as time complexity to build heap is O(n).
-It builds heap using bottom-up approach which is O(n).
+    - This approach is better as the time complexity to build heap is O(n).
+It builds heap using a bottom-up approach which is O(n).
-      - It does it as: Creating a array and putting all array elements in it.
+      - It does it as: Creating an array and putting all array elements in it.
 Then going backward from last internal node(floor(n/2)) and calls heapify(i).
       - Proof: Let Tree is Perfect tree, which is also a CBT right?
 Yes.
 Every Perfect tree is a CBT.
       - => all internal nodes are till height h-1. and all leave nodes are at height h.
 If we look what we are doing.
       ```cpp